NBISweden/Knox-ePouta/README.md

 	export OS_USERNAME=fred
 	export OS_PASSWORD=holala
 	EOF
 	# The openstack user 'fred' must maybe be an admin on the tenant 'mmosler1'
+	#
+	#...and cue music!
-	./init.sh --all # You'll be prompted at the end for a reboot.
+	./micromosler.sh init --all # You'll be prompted at the end for a reboot.
 	                            # Rebooting will help the partition to correctly resize to the disk size
-	./sync.sh # Wait a bit, servers are probably not done rebooting ./provision.sh
+	./micromosler.sh sync       # Wait a bit, servers are probably not done rebooting ./micromosler.sh provision

 	# Later
-	./provision.sh # to just re-configure µ-mosler.
+	./micromosler.sh provision # to just re-configure µ-mosler.
 The task is idempotent.
-	./clean.sh     # to destroy the VMs
-	./init.sh      # to re-create them, but not the networks, routers, etc...
+	./micromosler.sh clean     # to destroy the VMs ./micromosler.sh init      # to re-create them, but not the networks, routers, etc...
-	./sync.sh      # Wait again a bit, still probably rebooting ./provision.sh # shoot again...
+	./micromosler.sh sync      # Wait again a bit, still probably rebooting ./micromosler.sh provision # shoot again...